 Is a CDHP right for me?

 Like any health care option, CDHPs have advantages and disadvantages.
 As you weigh your options, think about your budget and what health care you are likely to need during a plan year.
 Choosing a CDHP or PPO is based on your individual/family health, projected health care needs and your financial circumstances-- there is not one answer that is right for everyone.

 If you are generally healthy and want to save for future health care expenses, a CDHP with an HSA account may be an attractive choice.
 Or if you are near retirement, a CDHP may make sense because the money in an HSA can be used in future years to offset costs of medical care after retirement.

-Illness can be unpredictable and you may be concerned that you are unable to budget for health care expenses -- remember, with a CDHP you are responsible for 100% of your health care expenses until you reach the deductible amount, and 10% of your expenses after that until you reach the out of pocket maximum.
+Illness can be unpredictable and you may be concerned that you are unable to budget for health care expenses -- remember, with a CDHP you are responsible for 100% of your health care and prescription expenses until you reach the deductible amount, and 10% of your in network medical expenses and prescription co-pays after that until you reach the out of pocket maximum.
 You can use the pre-tax dollars that you and/or Knox puts into your HSA account for these expenses and if you haven't put enough in, you can increase your pre-tax payroll deductions into your HSA and then reimburse yourself after there is enough money in your HSA account to do so.
 In addition, at this time in the Galesburg area, information about the cost and quality of medical care may be difficult to find in order to comparison shop.

 What are some potential advantages of HSAs?

 What are some potential disadvantages to an HSA?